Rashaya

-Rashaya, Rachaya, Rashaiya, Rashayya or Rachaiya (راشيا), also known as Rashaya al-Wadi or Rachaya el-Wadi (and variations), is a town of the Rashaya District in the west of the Jnoub Government of Lebanon.
+Rashaya, Rachaya, Rashaiya, Rashayya or Rachaiya (راشيا), also known as Rashaya al-Wadi or Rachaya el-Wadi (and variations), is a town of the Rashaya District in the western portion of the Beqaa Governorate of Lebanon.
 It is situated at around 1200 m above sea level on the western slopes of Mount Hermon, south east of Beirut near the Syrian border, and approximately halfway between Jezzine and Damascus.

 Rachaya is known for the Rashaya Citadel where Bshara El Khoury was jailed in 1943.
-It's the symbol of independence.
+Since then, the town has become a symbol of independence.

 Culture

 Rashaya has a population of around 6,000 to 7,500 that are mostly Druze.
 It is still considered to be a traditional Lebanese town with its old cobbled streets and small shops, even though it witnessed in recent years a slight expansion of buildings.
 It retains a distinguished character of traditional stone houses with red tiled roofs.

 The small souk in the middle of the town offers various shops selling local crafts and inexpensive goods.
 There is a recently renovated goldsmiths selling an assortment of gold and silver jewelry in Byzantine and other styles.

 The nearby Faqaa forest is classified as a protected area and Pine nuts from the local conifer trees are used in traditional cooking.

 The Al-Aryan family was a prominent part of the Druze community in Rashaya in the 19th century and a branch, now called the Aryain family still inhabit the town.
 Rashaya has four churches and a dozen of Druze khalwaat.
 There is a Greek Catholic Church and a Syriac Catholic Church along with the Saint Nicholas Greek Orthodox Church.